project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w1/README.md

 **RGB LED** shows the state of the simulated contact sensor. when the LED is lit, the sensor is contacted, when not lit, the sensor is non-contacted.

 **Button SW2**.
 SHORT press function is overloaded depending on the device type and commissioning state.
-If the device is not commissioned, a SHORT press of the buttton will enable Bluetooth LE advertising for a predefined period of time.
+If the device is not commissioned, a SHORT press of the button will enable Bluetooth LE advertising for a predefined period of time.
 If the device is commissioned and is acting as a LIT ICD then a SHORT press of the button will enable Active Mode.
 A LONG Press of Button SW2 initiates a factory reset.
 After an initial period of 3 seconds, LED 2 and RGB LED will flash in unison to signal the pending reset.
 After 6 seconds will cause the device to reset its persistent configuration and initiate a reboot.
 The reset action can be cancelled by press SW2 button at any point before the 6 second limit.

 **Button SW3** can be used to change the state of the simulated contact sensor.
 The button behaves as a toggle, swapping the state every time it is short